Let’s talk about the value of SEO.

 Is organic search traffic responsible for generating 40%+ of your revenue?

-Before I get into the strategic and financial importance of SEO efforts, let’s makes sure we’re all clear about how SEO works in the first place.
+Before I get into the strategic and financial importance of SEO efforts, let’s make sure we’re all clear about how SEO works in the first place.
 The higher you rank in Google’s organic search results, the more clicks you get.
 And the more search volume those keywords have, the even-more clicks you get.

 If you didn’t already know, we have years of data showing that the top result can get anywhere from 20-30% of the total volume of traffic from that search result.
 This is shown clearly in the chart below: